bnjmnp/pysndbxbnjmnp/README.rst

 * `Cython - Interfacing with External C Code <https://cython.readthedocs.io/en/latest/src/userguide/external_C_code.html>`_

   * This helps to understand how to call C code from Cython code.

+* `Python Documentation - Distributing Python Modules (Legacy version) - 2.
+Writing the Setup Script <https://docs.python.org/3/distutils/setupscript.html>`

+  * As I could not find any documentation about the ``setuptools.Extension`` class I assume it is working the same way the ``distutils.core.Extension`` works.
+  * You may also have a look at `https://docs.python.org/3/distutils/apiref.html#distutils.core.Extension`_